rust-lang/crates-io-ops-bot/README.md

 ### Setting up Authorized Users

-Currently, all commands can be run by anyone in the Discord server running this bot.
+Currently, all commands except ~ping can be run by anyone in the Discord server running this bot.

-However, as we add new commands specific to managing infrastructure, some of those will be restricted to specific users.
+~ping is a restricted command - only authorized users can run it.

-You can enable a user to run restricted commands by adding their Discord user name (not their server nickname) to the AUTHORIZED_USERS environmental variable.
+You can enable a user to run restricted commands by adding their Discord user id to the AUTHORIZED_USERS environmental variable.

 To use the list of authorized users in development and test environments, set the variable in your .env file

 **.env**
 ```
-AUTHORIZED_USERS="awesomediscordusername,anotherdiscordusername"
+AUTHORIZED_USERS="123,456"
 ```

-To use the authorized user list in production, make sure to set it wherever you define your environmental variables for your production environment.
+To use the authorized user list in a CI/CD or production environment, make sure to set it wherever you define your environmental variables for that environment.

 ### Running locally